YuanEZhou/citmic/README.md

-# Compact Bidirectional Transformer for Image Captioning
+# An Empirical Study of Compact Transformer for Multilingual Image Captioning

 ## Requirements
 - Python 3.8